AJ2O/aws-whitepapers-summary/cncf-security.md

 A cloud native application's **lifecycle** refers to the technology, practices, and processes that enable workloads to run within the context of a cloud environment.
 It is comprised of four continuous phases: Develop, Distribute, Deploy, and Runtime.
 The phases below describe methods of implementing security at each of these phases.

 ## Develop
+- **Security Checks in Development**
+  - Tools to perform the scanning of known vulnerabilities or high risk configurations in  [Infrastructure as Code (IaC)](https://stackify.com/what-is-infrastructure-as-code-how-it-works-best-practices-tutorials/) templates or  application manifests in the IDE or during a Pull Request
+  - Use dedicated development, testing, and production environments to provide isolated environments for systems, applications, and golden VM/container base images
 - **Development of Tests**
-- **Code Review**
+  - Tests built for code should be business-critical, have a high-threat profile, subject to frequent change, or have a historical source of bugs
+  - This can identify high-risk and high-impact code hotspots that provide a high return on investment for developing tests

 ## Distribute
-- **Build Pipeline** - [Continuous Integration (CI)](https://aws.amazon.com/devops/continuous-integration) servers should be isolated and restricted to projects of a similar security classification or sensitivity
+- **Build Pipeline** - [Continuous Integration (CI)](https://aws.amazon.com/devops/continuous-integration) servers should be isolated and restricted to projects of a similar security sensitivity
-- **Image Scanning** - Implement scanning in the CI pipeline for vulnerabilities, potential malware in open source packages or images from public repositories
+- **Image Scanning** - Implement scanning in the CI pipeline for vulnerabilities and potential malware in open source packages or images from public repositories
-- **Static Analysis & Security Testing** - Static analysis of [Infrastructure as Code (IaC)](https://www.ibm.com/cloud/learn/infrastructure-as-code), application manifests, and software code may cover linting, identifying misconfigurations, and vulnerability scanning
-- **Dynamic Analysis** - Scan deployed infrastructure for configuration drift, and validation of the expected network attack surface
+- **Dynamic Analysis** - Scan deployed infrastructure for [configuration drift](https://www.continuitysoftware.com/blog/it-resilience/what-is-configuration-drift/) and validation of the expected network attack surface
 - **Signing, Trust, and Integrity** - Signing of image content at build time, and validation of the signed data before use protects that image data from tampering between build and runtime
 - **Encryption** - Ensures that image contents remain confidential for promotion from build time through runtime